Dynafit Feline Ghost Review Facts

 , but most were pleased with the arch support that the shoe provided.
 The Ghost is designed for neutral pronators, so overpronaters or underpronators may have difficulty with this shoe under extreme conditions.
 As an everyday walking shoe, there were no complaints about support.

 This shoe was built to take on tough alpine trails.
-The shoes lugs provide fantastic grip on all types of surfaces to include hard packed and loose soil.
-Runners should use caution on slipper granite rocks.
+The shoe's lugs provide fantastic grip on all types of surfaces to include hard packed and loose soil.
+Runners should use caution on slippery granite rocks.
 Although not waterproof, most wearers feet stayed dry when running through shallow streams.
 Some wearers had problems on very wet and slippery trails.
 The shoes got good reviews on soft muddy trails

 where the lugs on the outsole work wonders at digging in and pushing forward.
 Some people found the shoes to be good for everyday activities, but most runners found the outsole to be too stiff when used for extended time on the roads.

-Usually you get what you pay for, but because the Dynafit Feline Ghost is an older model (debuting in 2014), you can find some great close-out deals on this shoe, especially the women’s version.
+Usually, you get what you pay for, but because the Dynafit Feline Ghost is an older model (debuting in 2014), you can find some great close-out deals on this shoe, especially the women’s version.
 The retail price of the shoe was $130 which made it a little bit expensive, but not when you consider the quality and durability.
 That same quality can still be found in the reduced price.

 The aggressive outsole of this shoe provides superior traction on rough, mountain terrain.
-One wearer stated that the shoe is not meant to be a a climbing shoe, but it does scramble up rocks well.
+One wearer stated that the shoe is not meant to be a climbing shoe, but it does scramble up rocks well.
 The shoe also got favorable reviews in mud and spongy soil.
 Several runners found the shoe to be a little slippery on wet granite surfaces.
 The shoe was designed to tackle mountains which it does fairly well.

 Overall, the Feline Ghost is not a very flexible shoe.
 The forefoot of the shoe has some flexibility, but the midsection and rear of the shoe are rather stiff.
 The hardened outsole is meant to keep the shoe rather stiff which is typical of most mountain trail running shoes.
 The job of the Ghost is to carry and protect the runner through harsh mountain trails.
 For the most part, it does this very well.